breastfeeding support ( . Y . )

 "My husband and I met Amy when we took her class before the birth of our first child.
 She was such a brilliant, supportive and entertaining instructor!
 Even after we had our baby and prepared to have our second, Amy has remained a great source of information and comfort.
 That is why, when I was having issues breastfeeding my second child, she was the first person I thought to call for help.
 Amy was super responsive and set up a time to come to my home the very next day.
 She spent as much time as I needed to listen and observe the issues we were having.
 She asked and listened to what my goals were with breastfeeding and gave me several suggestions to work on to resolve the problems we were having.
 Amy is non-judgmental and gives you the confidence you need to be successful throughout your breastfeeding journey.
 Thanks to Amy's advice - we are nursing much better!!
 She continues to check in to make sure everything is going well.
 It is clear that what Amy does is not just a job - it is her passion." -Whitney Bouma

 I feel extra knowledgeable, empowered and passionate after becoming a Certified Lactation Specialist.
 I have more confidence and resources and skills to support you and your sweet baby.
 That combined with a total of 14 years breastfeeding my four kids and 19 years empowering parents, I’m jumping up and down (with a supportive bra on) ready to help you and your baby.
-Is baby getting enough?
 Do you need latching and positioning help?
+Is baby getting enough milk?
 Just want to check in and make sure things are on the right track?
 Maybe you need someone experienced to talk to and help reassure and empower?
 Please reach out.
 YOU ARE NOT ALONE.
 The cost for online lactation support is $75/hour.
 X( .
 Y .)X, Amy